 “A new wave of migrants”

-In addition to the coronavirus outbreak, the ongoing migrant crisis at the Greek-Turkish border was also high on the agenda, with Viktor Orbán saying that his government was ready to help Greece stop “as far south as possible” the “new wave of migrants” trying to cross the border from Turkey into the European Union.
+In addition to the coronavirus outbreak, the ongoing migrant crisis at the Greek-Turkish border was also high on the agenda of the V4 summit, with Viktor Orbán saying that his government was ready to help Greece stop “as far south as possible” the “new wave of migrants” trying to cross the border from Turkey into the European Union.

 Last week, the Turkish government, alarmed by the prospect of another wave of refugees fleeing war in northwest Syria, said it would no longer restrain hundreds of thousands of refugees in its territory from reaching Europe, claiming it had “reached its capacity.”